ethanptruong/cse15l-lab-report/LabReport1.md

 > I lastly used the file path to the en-us.txt file as an argument for ls as
 > seen on line 11.
 The computer then printed the file path to the terminal.
-> This is an error because the ls command should have printed the files or
+> This is not an error because if a file is provided as an argument, it will
-> directories.
+> print the path if the file exists.

 #this is cat in al its entirety
 ```